pmmoss/terraform-hcp-workspace-config/ORG-questions.md

-# Terraform Cloud Organization Planning Guide - AI Generates
+# Terraform Cloud Organization Planning Guide - AI Generated

 That's an excellent approach.
 To successfully implement Terraform Cloud in a large, scattered company, you need to treat it as an organizational change project, not just a technical one.
 The key is gathering the right scoping information to design a robust Organization/Workspace structure and establish clear Governance.